 Kansas has over 21,000 active-duty military personnel living in the state.
 Service members who live in Kansas but are deployed elsewhere can renew their vehicle registration online.
 Kansas will waive the property tax on a vehicle registration if the active duty member's name is on the title along with proof of insurance.

-Age savings for Kansas service members
+Average Rates for Kansas service members

-All drivers must provide proof they meet the minimum auto insurance standards in Kansas before the DMV will register a car and issue license plates.
+All drivers must provide proof that they meet the minimum auto insurance standards in Kansas before the DMV will register a car and issue license plates.
 It's against Kansas law for a motor vehicle owner to lend an uninsured car to anyone else.

 Proof of Insurance in Kansas

 Kansas drivers must provide proof of insurance when registering their vehicles.
-They’ll have to show documentation after an accident or if an officer asks for it.
+They’ll also have to show documentation after an accident or if an officer asks for it.

 Minimum Liability Insurance Requirements in Kansas